values shutterstock_1303124506 smaller

 That’s when I started to refer to my system as values-based.

-There was no book to guide me, no one to name it; it came from an analysis of my personal experience and answering the questions, “Why did my results persist?
+It came from an analysis of my personal experience and answering the questions, “Why did my results persist?
 Why did my approach work for me?”

 The beauty of this system is that it is not prescriptive; it won’t tell you what to do, because no two people are alike.
-Personal finance isn’t a one size fits all game.

 Here’s an example of that:

-The Budgeting Bible would dictate that spending on restaurants is superfluous; it has to go.
+A traditional budgeting approach would dictate that spending on restaurants is superfluous; it has to go.

 However, when you talk to Mary and Jessica about their core values, you discover something interesting.